Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

 Surveyor-General Mr. Goyder mentioned that when he had been camped with a party near Port Darwin, he saw spiral smokes produced by turning skins around, straight and small ball smoke signals, and flashlights made from the inner bark of certain trees.

 \item The Australasian (Melbourne, Vic) 11 Mar 1911 p.
 55. Smoke Signalling.
 By E. S. Sorenson.

-In the remotest times bright shells and glass-like substances were used by the Aborigines for transmitting messages over great distances.
-The most common method of signalling, however, was with smoke, the significance of the position, density, and number of the ascending columns being widely understood.
+Bright shells and glass-like substances were used by the Aborigines for transmitting messages over great distances, however the most common method of signalling was with smoke, the significance of the position, density, and number of the ascending columns being widely understood.

 \item The Queenslander (Brisbane, Qld) 14 Oct 1916 p.
 41. Aboriginal Reminiscences by W. Clark.

 The Western tribes used smoke signalling.
 Often when out on open downs country on the Comet and Nogoa I have seen a spiral column of white smoke suddenly shoot up to a great height on some distant range.